IliyanID/t25_Boat_Smarts/reports/checklist.md

 ### Control faults
 * For each conditional statement, is the condition correct?
 * Is each loop certain to terminate?
+* If there are multiple exits for a loop, are they necessary and correct?
 * Can array indexes ever go out-of-bounds?
 * Are all objects (including Strings) compared with "equals" and not "=="?
 (Java)
 * Are compound statements correctly bracketed?
+* Can any deeply nested if statements be reorganized?
 * In case statements, are all possible cases accounted for?
 * If a break is required after each case in case statements, has it been included?